Cost Update

 Free Β· No obligation Β· Licensed pros only

-$48,000.
-That is what some Saskatoon homeowners paid for a high-end roof replacement this year.
-If that number makes your stomach drop, don't panic.
-While that upper limit represents complex jobs with premium materials, the average cost for a roof replacement in Saskatoon right now sits at $11,695.
-Most projects fall within a range of $7,500 to $48,000.
+$26,500 CAD.
+That is what some Saskatoon homeowners paid for a roof replacement this year.
+If that number makes your stomach drop, don't panic just yet.
+While high-end materials and complex rooflines can push prices to that peak, the average cost for a roof replacement in Saskatoon right now in June 2026 is $12,748 CAD.
+Most local projects fall within a range of $7,800 to $26,500 CAD.
+We have seen prices climb by about 6.5% over the last year, which is a bit of a sting, but it is actually a slower climb than what we are seeing in many Ontario markets.

 How to Save Money on Roof Replacement